Actions and Next Steps

 A Strengths Based Approach

-Wherever possible, every conversation with a person should be from a strengths perspective.
+Wherever possible, every conversation with a person should be from a strengths based perspective.
 This means that before you talk about service solutions to the presenting issue you must support the person to explore whether there is:

-- Anything within their own power that they can do to help themselves; or
+- Anything that the person can do to help/support themselves; or

-- Anything within the power of their family, friends or community that they can use to help themselves.
+- Anything their family, friends or community can use to help themselves.

 A strengths based approach is empowering for the person and gives them more control over their situation and how best to resolve any issues in the best way for them.
 The end result may still be that the Local Authority intervenes with an assessment or other support, but this decision will have been reached knowing that it is the most proportionate response available.